 A few airlines offer the chance for flyers to pay for a one-class upgrade with cash.
 Often these can be priced significantly less than purchasing the business or first class seat outright.

-These cash upgrades are sold either at the airport (check-in counter, gate, kiosk machine or airline lounge) or online (via “manage my booking” page or during online check-in or through the airline’s mobile app).
+These cash upgrades are sold either at the airport (check-in counter, gate, kiosk machine or airline lounge) or online (via “manage my booking” page, during online check-in or through the airline’s mobile app).

 For example, British Airways offers various Proactive Upgrade possibilities to passengers online prior to travel.
 It may occasionally sell upgrades at the airport in some outstations (more likely in the US, Canada or Asia).